skip navigation

 Having a background in government and a long amateur playing career that has stretched from youth premier to masters, Garry is relatively new to the board but has worked diligently on anti-bullying initiatives, discipline, complaint policy, and code of conduct creation and adherence.

-A long time coach in boys, girls, and adult women's soccer, as well as hockey, Garry has seen the damaging impact of bullying at multiple levels of sport and, while he is relatively new to the board, his deep understanding of best practices in the administration of youth sports is a skillset we rely heavily on to make TUFC the best club it can be.
+A long time coach in boys, girls, and adult women's soccer, as well as hockey, Garry has seen the damaging impact of bullying at multiple levels of sport and, while he is relatively new to the board, his deep understanding of best practices in the administration of youth sports is a skillset we rely heavily on to make RUFC the best club it can be.

-Having played and coached soccer for over forty years, Jason is the owner of a local internet service provider, and has a daughter and son playing at RUFC.
+Having played and coached soccer for over forty years, Jason is the owner of a local internet service provider and has a daughter and son playing at RUFC.

 Jason played Metro soccer in his youth, including a few years with the BC Team, and today he plays in the Masters League for the Rain City Gunners, and occasionally manages to hit a golf ball straight.